niamu/digimon-card-game/README.md

 - `:card/id`'s are expected to have a maximum of 4 alphanumeric characters followed by a 2-3 digit number separated by a hypen (if this pattern changes in the future a new deck codec version will be needed)
 - 63 character maximum `:deck/name`

+## Demo

+A simple website to demonstrate this codec and the `encode`/`decode` functions is published at [niamu.github.io/digimon-card-game](https://niamu.github.io/digimon-card-game/).

 ## Usage